-Borden changed his code name to Sting and entered into partnerships with several other adventurers, finding himself betrayed time after time.
-His reputation changed from one of promising young hero to “that guy who keeps getting played for a sucker.
+Borden changed his code name to Sting.
+He entered into partnerships with several other adventurers, finding himself betrayed time after time.
+His reputation changed from one of promising young hero to “that guy who keeps getting played for a sucker”.

-He even served a brief stint doing high profile special operations for the NSA as a member of the infamous “Four Horsemen” team (in an early version), only to find himself stabbed in the back by his three teammates when they betrayed U.S. interests and became international mercenaries.
+He even served a brief stint doing high profile special operations for the NSA as a member of the infamous “Four Horsemen” team (in an early version).
+He was then inevitably stabbed in the back by his three teammates when they betrayed U.S. interests and became international mercenaries.

 By this time, it was an old story for Sting.
 He became a born again Christian and began some informal preaching, but even that ended in betrayal, this time by his wife.
 After the settlement was finalized, Sting disappeared.